-Pat dry the tofu and cut into ¾ inch cubes.
-Heat oil in a wok, over medium heat and add ¼ teaspoon kosher salt directly into the oil.
-Swirl and add cracked pepper if you like, and when the oil is hot, carefully add the tofu.
-Using a metal spatula, stir, flip and let tofu get golden, being patient, about 10 minutes.
-Place the tofu on a paper towel-lined plate.
+- Pat dry the chicken/tofu and cut into ¾ inch cubes. ( If using shrimp, leave whole) Heat oil in a wok, over medium heat and add ¼ teaspoon kosher salt directly into the oil.
+Swirl and add cracked pepper if you like, and when the oil is hot, carefully add the chicken/tofu/shrimp.
+Using a metal spatula, stir, flip and let it get golden, being patient.
+Place on a paper towel-lined plate.

-Spread the noodles out as best you can in the wok and slide the veggies and seared tofu back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.
+- Spread the noodles out as best you can in the wok and slide the cooked veggies and seared chicken/ tofu/ shrimp back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.

 Resist the urge to add more than 4 ounces noodles ( roughly 2 cups dry) ….I know, it won’t seem like enough at first, but trust me, they will double.
 Plus you want this to be veggie “heavy” …and adding more noodles will result in a bland finished dish. 😉